 Academic Career and Research Areas

 The group of Professor Frishman (b.
 1961) develops bioinformatics algorithms and software to support high-throughput biological research at the intersection of structural genomics and proteomics.
 He is particularly interested in the evolution, structural diversity, and interactions of transmembrane proteins.
-The group develops methods to predict inter- and intramolecular contacts and to delineate membrane protein folds from amino acid sequences.
+Other research directions include bioinformatics of viruses, evolution of mRNAs, and cancer informatics.

 Key Publications (all publications)

 Qi F, Motz M, Jung K, Lassak J, Frishman D: “Evolutionary analysis of polyproline motifs in Escherichia coli reveals their regulatory role in translation”.
 PLoS Comput Biol.
 2018; 14(2):e1005987.Abstract